 Teaching and Learning

-In both KS3 & KS4, students study French, German, Spanish or Arabic.
+In both KS3 & KS4, students study French, German or Spanish.

 In French, we follow the textbook Expo and make use of the schemes of work, assessment resources, additional exercises and all other resources made available with this course.
 Work and resources are differentiated accordingly depending on the group and abilities within each group.